-Given the density of the processed data, the search ellipse criteria, the drilling density and the specific interpolation parameters, the mineral resource estimate was classified as Measured, Indicated, and Inferred resources.
+Given the density of the processed data, the search ellipse criteria, the drilling density, and the specific interpolation parameters, the mineral resource estimate was classified as Measured, Indicated, and Inferred resources.
 The MRE was based on reliable quality data and reasonable hypotheses and parameters following the CIM Definition Standards.

 Table 14-21 and Table 14-22 present the results of the MRE for the Windfall gold deposit at the 3.5 g/t Au cut-off grade.
-Table 14-23 presents the in situ resource and sensitivity at other cut-off grade scenarios for all zones.
+Table 14-23 presents the resource and sensitivity at other cut-off grade scenarios for all zones except for the stockpiles, which remained unchanged for all scenarios.
 The reader should be cautioned that the figures provided in Table 14-23 should not be interpreted as a mineral resource statement.
 The reported quantities and grade estimates at different cut-off grades are presented with the sole purpose of demonstrating the sensitivity of the resource model to the selection of varying reporting cut-off grades.